-May 28th is celebrated as the International Day of Action for Women’s Health, which marks 32 years of struggle, activism and awareness for sexual and reproductive health and rights (SRHR).
-Women, girls, allies and advocates have spent years taking part in a number of campaigns for women rights with regard to healthcare.
+May 28th is celebrated as the International Day of Action for Women’s Health, which marks 32 years of struggle, activism, and awareness for sexual and reproductive health and rights (SRHR).
+Women, girls, allies, and advocates have spent years taking part in a number of campaigns for women's rights with regard to healthcare.

-With violation of women health rights even in this age and time, we need more mobility within and beyond our communities to fight for what we deserve as basic human rights.
+With the violation of women's health rights even in this age and time, we need more mobility within and beyond our communities to fight for what we deserve as basic human rights.
 The recent abortion ban in Alabama is a perfect example of how even today women don’t have the freedom to make decisions for themselves and their future.
-This ban is a clear attempt at curtailing women rights to decide freely on their bodies and lives.
+This ban is a clear attempt at curtailing women's rights to decide freely on their bodies and lives.

-Such instances stress the importance for a movement against the oppressors and raising a generation that recognises the vast expanse of women health.
-The world needs to realise that women health isn’t just limited to pregnancy and child birth.
+Such instances stress the importance of a movement against the oppressors and raising a generation that recognizes the vast expanse of women's health.
+The world needs to realize that women's health isn’t just limited to pregnancy and childbirth.

-This is an opportunity to celebrate achievements in the field of women health and bring the government authorities, official figures and international agencies to commit to women health and well-being.
+This is an opportunity to celebrate achievements in the field of women's health and bring the government authorities, official figures, and international agencies to commit to women's health and well-being.

 Some of the key areas that need our attention to promote women health include: